usgs/groundmotion-processing/README.rst

 Readers
 ~~~~~~~
-The data file readers are modeled after obspy file readers, and have a
+The data file readers are modeled after ObsPy file readers, and have a
 standard interface.

 Data file readers are located in `gmprocess/io/[format]/core.py`.